-- 5.6 over 1,000 examples of good and innovative practice highlighted on the LGA website; etc. - 6.
+- Local Covernment Association - 5.
 The approach has been a success.
-Results from our wide-ranging evaluation activity demonstrate that: - 6.1 Residents remain satisfied and continue to trust their local council.
-65 per cent of residents remain 'very' or 'fairly' satisfied with the way their local council runs things. - 6.2 Two-thirds of a raft of performance indicators commonly used by councils to assess their performance have improved. - 6.3 87 per cent of leaders and chief executives say support from the LGA has a positive impact on their authority. - 6.4 96 per cent of councillors say they feel more confident in their role having participated in our leadership programmes. - 6.5 The number of councils requiring DCLG to formally intervene in remains extremely low, with no councils entering formal intervention in the last financial year. - 7.
-In the past, however, national stakeholders have commented that the approach can lack transparency (they point for example to the fact that there is no requirement to publish peer challenge reports) and that the voluntary nature of the approach means that there is the possibility that not all councils receive the support they need. - 8.
+Results from our wide-ranging evaluation activity demonstrate that: - 5.1 Residents remain satisfied and continue to trust their local council.
+61 per cent of residents remain 'very' or 'fairly' satisfied with the way their local council runs things (June 2018) - 5.2 Over two-thirds (70 per cent) of a raft of performance indicators commonly used by councils to assess their performance have improved (May 2018) - 5.3 Over 96 per cent of council leaders and 95 per cent of chief executives say support from the LGA has a positive impact on their authority. - 5.4 99 per cent of councillors say they feel more confident in their role having participated in our leadership programmes. - 5.5 The number of councils requiring DCLG to formally intervene in remains extremely low, with no councils entering formal intervention in the last financial year.
+An independent panel was established to oversee the work of Kensington and Chelsea following the Grenfell fire.
+In May this year Commissioners were appointed in Northamptonshire.
+Good progress has continued to be made in Tower Hamlets and Rotherham which have both now come out of intervention. - 6.
+In the past, however, national stakeholders have commented that the approach can lack transparency (they point for example to the fact that there is no requirement to publish peer challenge reports) and that the voluntary nature of the approach means that there is the possibility that not all councils receive the support they need. - 7.
 Whilst sector-led improvement is voluntary that does not mean that councils don't participate.
-The take-up analysis in the annual report for 16/17 demonstrates strong take up across the key offers. - 9.
+The take-up analysis in the annual report for 17/18 demonstrates strong take up across the key offers, with all councils having taken up one offer or another. - 8.
 In terms of transparency, whilst it is the case that sector-led improvement does not deliver a simple and easily comparable 'score' for council performance such as CPA, there has certainly been no diminution in the availability of comparative performance data.
-Councils are still required to provide a wealth of comparable data to central government, as defined in the single data list, outputs from sector-led improvement are published as a matter of routine, and of course councils continue to publish a wide range of locally relevant information and data about their priorities and performance.
-LG Inform, which is available to the public, draws together published data and provides the opportunity to make a much more targeted comparison of performance across a wide range of services of importance to the public. - 10.
+Councils are still required to provide a wealth of comparable data to central government, as defined in the single data list; outputs from sector-led improvement are published as a matter of routine; and of course councils continue to publish a wide range of locally relevant information and data about their priorities and performance.
+LG Inform, which is available to the public, draws together published data and provides the opportunity to make a much more targeted comparison of performance across a wide range of services of importance to the public. - 9.
 In 2015, the Board initiated a review of sector led improvement and issued a consultation paper "Taking Stock" to the sector.
 There was a strong response from the sector, with a total of 160 individual responses.
 When responses from representative regional bodies were taken into account, 65 per cent of authorities were covered by the responses received.
-In addition, responses were received from a wide range of national stakeholders, professional bodies and regional local authority representative/improvement bodies.
-Key messages were that the principles on which sector-led improvement is based are still the right ones but that there should be a stronger expectation on all authorities to have a corporate peer challenge on a regular basis, to publish reports and to produce action plans.
-As a result we made clear to local authorities they should all have a Corporate Peer Challenge or Finance Peer Challenge over a four-five year period.
+In addition, responses were received from a wide range of national stakeholders, professional bodies and regional local authority representative/ improvement bodies.

-Improvement and Innovation Board
+Improvement & Innovation Board